 The construction at Site 2 started roughly in parallel with the work at the Soyuz launch pad in the spring and summer 2012.
 According to the official press, foundations for a total 15 facilities of the technical complex had to be finished by the end of 2012.
 Signs posted at the construction site of the processing complex quoted completion dates as September and December 2015.

 Simultaneously, construction was picking up at various secondary locations beyond Site 2.
 By the beginning of 2013, Dalspetstroi (the main local contractor), reported the completion of renovation at five formers barracks capable of accommodating more than 1,000 workers.

-The Ledyanya train station at the junction between the main railway artery of the space center and the federal railway line was also under renovation, along with the construction of power lines, railway and automobile roads.
+The Ledyanaya train station at the junction between the main railway artery of the space center and the federal railway line was also under renovation, along with the construction of power lines, railway and automobile roads.
 Workers also broke ground at the industrial support zone located southeast of Site 2.